Pre-Medicine and Health Careers

 The prerequisites for each health profession vary somewhat, yet a core knowledge base focused on biology and chemistry is very common.
 This is often expected to be combined with strong writing and communication skills, and knowledge of human behavior and social determinants of health.
 Students pursuing any career besides becoming a physician should consult with the pre-medical/health office and all appropriate professional organizations and schools to learn about specific requirements.
 The non-physician pathways often include many specific courses and sometimes extensive documented clinical experiences.

 The following courses allow students to complete the most common medical school requirements and to have a firm foundation to begin preparations for the MCAT or DAT.
 Importantly, students should understand that there is not one agreed upon set of classes for “medical school,” as each school chooses its own academic requirements and there is considerable variation.
 Often the most selective schools are the least prescribed in terms of class requirements; they instead rely on the MCAT alone to demonstrate the required aptitude for successful medical training.
-A recent compilation of many schools’ requirements and recommendations can be found here and is worth reviewing.
+A recent compilation of many schools’ requirements and recommendations is worth reviewing.

 As students progress in their planning it becomes critical that each individual reviews the requirements for their particular target schools.
 Everyone should carefully review their home state medical schools as these often provide favorable review of in state residents.
 This review should take place towards the end of their second or third year so that they can adjust their final years’ course planning if desired.